Tennessee Nursing Colleges, Degrees & Licenses

 East Tennessee State University

-East Tennessee State University offers a wealth of nursing undergraduate and graduate degree options.
+East Tennessee State University offers a wide range of undergraduate and graduate nursing degree options.
 This entry profiles only two of the undergraduate programs offered.
 Prospective applicants should search the website for more information on the school’s programs.
 ETSU programs can be especially suitable for students interested in a future career focused on rural practice.

 The ETSU Accelerated BSN program is a 72-credit bachelor’s degree that allows students to complete a route to licensure in just five semesters.
 This program emphasizes leadership, evidence-based nursing practice, and culturally relevant care.